Nameless Rumia's Wiki

 Notes

-• The term is a pun on "D-Day", similar to how everything was an “Operation” back then.
+• “/b/-day” was a pun on "D-Day", similar to how everything had to be an “Operation” back then.

 Dvach was a Russian website, but it did lead to a “Refuge” (Убежище) board being set up at /rf/ for users who were tired of all the yankees in /b/.
 It later became a board for social outcasts which is how it earned the name, “Hikkach” (Хиккач) as in Hikikomori, but this isn't the article to get into its history.